-Panasonic GX85 versus Sony A6000
+Panasonic GX85 vs Sony A6000

-The Panasonic Lumix DMC-GX85 (called Panasonic GX80 in some regions) and the Sony Alpha A6000 are two digital cameras that were announced, respectively, in April 2016 and February 2014.
+The Panasonic Lumix DMC-GX85 (called Panasonic GX80 in some regions) and the Sony Alpha A6000 are two digital cameras that were officially introduced, respectively, in April 2016 and February 2014.
 Both the GX85 and the A6000 are mirrorless interchangeable lens cameras that are based on a Four Thirds (GX85) and an APS-C (A6000) sensor.
-The Panasonic has a resolution of 15.8 megapixel, whereas the Sony provides 24 MP.
+The Panasonic has a resolution of 15.8 megapixels, whereas the Sony provides 24 MP.

 Body comparison: Panasonic GX85 vs Sony A6000

 The physical size and weight of the Panasonic GX85 and the Sony A6000 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.

 The GX85 can be obtained in two different colors (black, silver), while the A6000 is available in three color-versions (black, silver, white).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6000 is notably smaller (7 percent) than the Panasonic GX85.
 Moreover, the A6000 is markedly lighter (19 percent) than the GX85.
 In this context, it is worth noting that neither the GX85 nor the A6000 are weather-sealed.